You are here:

 To apply for 'letters of administration with the will annexed' you must be:

 - the major beneficiary under the will of the deceased, and the executor is unable to apply.
 For example, when the person named as executor has died before the deceased and a substitute executor is not named in the will.

 If the deceased did not leave a validly executed will then you will need to apply for letters of administration.

 You must be the deceased's closest next of kin.
 You can apply for ‘letters of administration’ in the following order of priority:

 - children, excluding step children, but including children adopted by the deceased

 - brothers or sisters

 Once you have determined that you need to obtain a grant, and the type of grant that is required, you must put up a notice of your intended application on the Probate Online Advertising System (External link).

 - A notice of an intended application (advertisement) for a grant must be published on the probate online advertising system (External link) not less than 14 clear days before the date of filing an application at the Probate Office.
-The current fee for lodging an advertisement is $44.60 and must be paid online with a credit card, or by setting up a direct debit authorisation.
+The current fee for lodging an advertisement is $45.50 and must be paid online with a credit card.

 - Please note that if you are advertising for a grant of 'probate' or 'letters of administration with the will annexed' your advertisement and supporting affidavit must refer to any executors that are not applying.
 Before placing your advertisement we strongly recommend that you view the advertising guidance notes and frequently asked questions (External link).